evercam/ex_nvr/README.md

 sudo systemctl enable ex_nvr.service
 ```

-To delete the package, first stop the service and the use `dpkg` to delete it
+To delete the package, first stop the service and then run `dpkg` to delete it
 ```bash
 sudo systemctl stop ex_nvr.service sudo systemctl disable ex_nvr.service